Fish Island, London: Governance

 Fish Island falls within the parliamentary constituency of Bethnal Green and Bow within the London Borough of Tower Hamlets.
 The electoral ward it falls within is the Bow East ward.

-Culture
+In popular culture

 Fish Island has a long tradition as a home to artists and art spaces.
 In 2009 the Island, and adjoining Hackney Wick, was found to have "one of the highest densities of fine artists, designers and artisans in Europe", with around 600 artists' studios in the area.

 The London Centre for Book Arts has been based in the Britannia Works building, part of Space Studios, since 2012.
 The centre promotes book arts and artist-led publishing, with printing, binding and publishing facilities.
+The Heath Studio, a premier venue and art gallery, photography, fashion, commercial, and film projects.
+Dating back to 1853, the site originally housed a wallpaper works, followed by a paper staining operation in the 1860s.
+In 1873, it was taken over by Fredrick Layton Contractor, and by 1889, it became home to a Construction Ironwork Company, leading to its designation as the Iron Foundry from 1893.
 In 2014, a partnership between tech hub The Trampery and the Barbican Centre, led to the establishment of Fish Island Labs, a mentored art and technology project, which allowed 40 to 50 participants to share a low-cost workspace for ten months.

-Channel 4’s Big Breakfast was broadcast from the Lock Keeper's Cottage at Fish Island from 1992 to 2002.
+Channel 4’s The Big Breakfast was broadcast from the Lock Keeper's Cottage at Fish Island from 1992 to 2002.